 Gary Numan Biography (Wikipedia)

-Gary Anthony James Webb, better known professionally as Gary Numan (born 8 March 1958), is an English singer, songwriter, musician and record producer.
-Born in Hammersmith, London, he first entered the music industry as the lead singer of the new wave band Tubeway Army.
-After releasing two albums with the band, Numan released his debut solo album The Pleasure Principle in 1979.
-Most widely known for his chart-topping hits "Are 'Friends' Electric?" and "Cars", Numan achieved his peak of mainstream popularity in the late 1970s and early 1980s, but maintains a loyal cult following.
+Gary Anthony James Webb (born 8 March 1958), better known as Gary Numan, is an English singer, musician, songwriter, composer, and record producer.
+He entered the music industry as the frontman of the new wave band Tubeway Army.
+After releasing two albums with the band, he released his debut solo album The Pleasure Principle in 1979, topping the UK Albums Chart.
+While his commercial popularity peaked in the late 1970s and early 1980s with hits including "Are 'Friends' Electric?" and "Cars", he maintains a cult following.
+He has sold over 10 million records.

 Gary Numan on Depeche Mode